ccin2p3/puppet-bolt/README.md

 ## What this module do

-Install puppetlabs bolt with ruby gems.
+Install puppetlabs bolt with ruby gems, using (by default) the Puppet ruby build.

 It also supports a hack that allows to use GSS-API with SSH in bolt.